prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 #### Atom Component JSON object:

+**Warning:** Use of multi-atom molecular species should be considered an experimental development that is not supported by all CASM methods and not fully tested.
+Users should take extra care to check results.
+{: .notice--warning }

 Used to define an atom that is a component of a molecule.

 - {: #atom-coordinate } `coordinate`: size 3 array of number

   Position of the atom, relative to the basis site at which it is placed.
 Coordinate mode is same as rest of `prim.json`.

-- {: #atomic-attributes } `attributes`: dict of [Species Attribute](#species-attribute-json-object) (optional)
+- {: #atomic-properties } `properties`: dict of [Species Attribute](#species-attribute-json-object) (optional)

-  Additonal fixed attributes of the atom, such as magnetic moment or selective dynamics flags.
+  Additonal fixed properties of the atom, such as magnetic moment or selective dynamics flags.
 The name of each attribute must be a CASM-supported [property] type.
 The dimension of the `value` array must match the standard dimension of the [property] type.

   <div>
   **Example:**

-      "attributes": {
+      "properties": {
         "selectivedynamics": {
           "value": [1, 1, 1]
         }